Click here to learn more

 Pareto’s law tells us that 20% of all sources is doing to bring 80% of results.
 In Dr. Peterson case that was YouTube channel with big influencers.
 And that makes a lot of sense.
 Peterson’s rhetoric, command of the English language, passionate performance, and bold appearance was perfect for video format.
 In the tech-savvy, entrepreneurial world, there’s an occurrence called Tim’s Ferriss’ effect.
 Tim Ferriss has been most known by the best-selling books 4-hour trilogy and his own podcast The Tim Ferriss Show.

 Evergreen content that he produced to his target audience – mostly young men aged between 25 – 45 (which is the majority of Jordan’s audience) has attracted millions of followers and episode downloads.
 At one stage, Tim Ferris started to introduce sponsored messages at the start (and lately at the end) of every new podcast episode.
 The recommendations and messages were so successful that advertisers ran out of the stock day after, the promotional message went on air.
-One big appearance would go a long way for Dr. Peterson’s message.
+One appearance on a podcast like that would go a long way for Dr. Peterson’s message.

-In podcast world, there’s a man even more successful and know who has been doing it for 9 years already – Joe Rogan.
+In podcast world, there’s a man even more successful and has been doing it for 9 years already – Joe Rogan.
 Joe Rogan has had one of the most successful podcasts years – the Joe Rogan Experiment.
-Started in 2009 by just having a conversion with his fellow colleagues in the stand-up comedy community and later on UFC, he consistently grown more and more listeners.
-By some estimation, he gets over 30 millions of downloads per month.
+Started in 2009 by just having a conversion with his fellow colleagues in the stand-up comedy community, UFC and plethora of other subjects.
+His audience continues to grow.
+By some estimation, he gets over 30 millions of downloads per episode per month ( Joe releases between 3 – 6 episodes per week!).

 The first appearance on the show in November 2016 shot Dr. Peterson in the North American stratosphere.
-It stoked the fire after the University of Toronto protest.
-Joe Rogan’s audience was also perfect for Jordan Peterson – mostly young men interested in personal growth, discipline and critical thinking.
+It stoked the fire the University of Toronto protest started.
+Joe Rogan’s audience was also perfect for Jordan Peterson – mostly young men interested in personal development, discipline and critical thinking.
 The subscribers started mounting in.
-Jordan Peterson stoked the fire by appearing three more times as a Joe Rogan’s guest each time getting a surge of new subscribers on his own channel.
+Jordan Peterson appeared three times more as a Joe Rogan’s guest each time getting a surge of new subscribers on his own channel.
 He also appeared on other podcasts with a huge audience with similar demographics but different interest.

 The Joe Rogan Experience: (All four appearances are among the top 10 most viewed videos on JRE ) One of the world’s most popular podcasts, spawning a community of listeners around the globe.